Uwajimaya: History

 Sadako (Tsutakawa) Moriguchi, wife of Fujimatsu and sister of George Tsutakawa, died in 2002.
 She had worked in the store from its inception until she reached the age of 85.

 Uwajimaya opened another location in Renton, Washington on July 1, 2009.
+A fifth location, in Issaquah, Washington, was announced in 2025 after the company acquired the lease of a former Rite Aid.

 In August 2016, Uwajimaya announced its intention to launch a line of smaller, boutique stores known as "Kai Market by Uwajimaya".
 Kai Market opened in Seattle's South Lake Union neighborhood in 2017, but closed in 2020 due to impacts from the COVID-19 pandemic.
 It remains closed as of the start of 2023.